Davidholmes1993/groupwork_lrg/README.md

 <h1>LRG parser</h1>
 <h6>An LRG parser python program created by David Holmes and Maria Lock for the BIOL68400 Programming group work with the University of Manchester</h6>
 <h2>Purpose</h2>
-A python program to parse an XML file and output into a bed file the chromosome number, the start and end genomic coordinates for each exon <b>using the GRCh37 build</b>, the exon number and if it is a forward or reverse strand.
+A python program to parse an XML file and output into a bed file the chromosome number, the start and end genomic coordinates for each exon, the exon number and if it is a forward or reverse strand.
+The user can select the coordinates using either genome build GRCh37 or GRCh38 when prompted.

-<h2>Testing</h2>

-Run test file using pytest version 4.1.1

-	> pytest test_exon_coordinates_finder.py

 <h2>Usage</h2>
 Suitable for use with python 3.
 Requires the LRG xml file to be saved in the same local folder.
 See instructions below for detailed information